cbxxacademy/JavaOopExercises/README.md

 # Instructions

 1. Clone this repository and create your own.
+2. Open the project folder in VS Code.
+	- Install the 'Extension Pack for Java' extension
+	- If you're getting an error about needing to install the JDK and you have already installed it, it means that you need to set your environment variables properly.
+3. Complete each exercise in the given order.
 Each time you finish an exercise, perform a commit with a relevant commit description.
-2. Complete each exercise in the given order.
-You will need to:
+The exercises will ask you to:
 	- Create new classes.
 Each class is in its own file (see Person.java)
 	- Create methods and attributes
 	- Use inheritance
 	- Manipulate data and show results with `System.out.println()` -- The (Main) part of each exercises needs to be done in the main method of the Main class.

 # Exercise 1: Creating a Bank Account